ahmadalli/public-notes/docs/0060-home-errands/010-cleanup.md

 ### Surfaces

-For surfaces, all in one products work fine.
-I'd just spray the whole bathroom with it and then wipe it off with a cloth.
-I use [this HG product][hg-toilet-general] for this.
+For surfaces, 'all-in-one' cleaning products like this [this one][hg-toilet-general] work effectively.
+I usually spray the whole bathroom with it and then wipe it off with a cloth.

 ### Sink